yogeshojha/rengine/README.md

 reNgine was created to address the limitations of traditional reconnaissance tools and provide a better alternative, even surpassing some commercial offerings.
 Whether you're a bug bounty hunter, a penetration tester, or a corporate security team, reNgine is your go-to solution for automating and enhancing your information-gathering efforts.
 </p>

-reNgine 2.0-jasper is out now, you can [watch reNgine 2.0-jasper release trailer here!](https://youtu.be/VwkOWqiWW5g)
+reNgine 2.0 is out now, you can [watch reNgine 2.0 release trailer here!](https://youtu.be/VwkOWqiWW5g)

-reNgine 2.0-Jasper would not have been possible without [@ocervell](https://github.com/ocervell) valuable contributions. [@ocervell](https://github.com/ocervell) did majority of the refactoring if not all and also added a ton of features.
-Together, we wish to shape the future of web application reconnaissance, and it's developers like [@ocervell](https://github.com/ocervell) and a [ton of other developers and hackers from our community](https://github.com/yogeshojha/rengine/graphs/contributors) who inspire and drive us forward.
+reNgine 2.0 would not have been possible without [@ocervell](https://github.com/ocervell) valuable contributions. [@ocervell](https://github.com/ocervell) did majority of the refactoring if not all and also added a ton of features.
+Together, we wish to shape the future of web application reconnaissance, and it's developers like [@ocervell](https://github.com/ocervell) and a [ton of other developers and hackers from our community](https://github.com/Security-Tools-Alliance/rengine-ng/graphs/contributors) who inspire and drive us forward.

 Thank you, [@ocervell](https://github.com/ocervell), for your outstanding work and unwavering commitment to reNgine.

-Checkout our contributers here: [Contributers](https://github.com/yogeshojha/rengine/graphs/contributors)
+Checkout our contributers here: [Contributers](https://github.com/Security-Tools-Alliance/rengine-ng/graphs/contributors)

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)

 ### Documentation

-You can find detailed documentation at [https://rengine.wiki](https://rengine.wiki)
+You can find detailed documentation in the repository [Wiki](https://github.com/Security-Tools-Alliance/rengine-ng/wiki)

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)